CVE-2025-59351: CWE-476: NULL Pointer Dereference in dragonflyoss dragonfly

 Technical Analysis

-CVE-2025-59351 is a vulnerability identified in the Dragonfly project, an open-source peer-to-peer (P2P) file distribution and image acceleration system.
-The vulnerability is classified as a NULL Pointer Dereference (CWE-476).
-Specifically, in versions of Dragonfly prior to 2.1.0, a function returns two values where the first return value is dereferenced without verifying if the function returned an error.
-When the function returns an error, the first return value can be nil, leading to a nil pointer dereference.
-This causes the program to panic, resulting in an unexpected termination or crash of the Dragonfly service.
-The issue is fixed in version 2.1.0.
-The CVSS v4.0 base score is 2.7, indicating a low severity vulnerability.
-The attack vector is network-based (AV:N), requires no privileges (PR:N), no user interaction (UI:N), and no authentication (AT:N).
-The impact is limited to availability (VA:L) with no impact on confidentiality or integrity.
-There are no known exploits in the wild as of the published date.
-The vulnerability primarily affects the availability of the Dragonfly service by causing crashes, which could disrupt file distribution and image acceleration workflows relying on this system.
+CVE-2025-59351 is a vulnerability identified in the open source project dragonflyoss's product 'dragonfly', which is a peer-to-peer (P2P) based file distribution and image acceleration system.
+The vulnerability is classified as CWE-476, which corresponds to a NULL Pointer Dereference.
+Specifically, in versions prior to 2.1.0, a function within the software dereferences its first return value without checking if the function returned an error.
+If the function returns an error and the first return value is nil (null), the dereference leads to a nil pointer dereference, causing the program to panic or crash.
+This type of vulnerability can cause a denial of service (DoS) condition by crashing the affected application.
+The issue is fixed in version 2.1.0 of dragonfly.
+The CVSS 4.0 base score is 2.7, indicating a low severity vulnerability.
+The vector string (CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:N/VI:N/VA:L/SC:N/SI:N/SA:N/E:U) shows that the vulnerability can be exploited remotely over the network without authentication or user interaction, but the impact is limited to availability with low impact on confidentiality and integrity.
+There are no known exploits in the wild at the time of publication.
+The vulnerability does not affect confidentiality or integrity but can cause service disruption due to application crashes.
+Given dragonfly's role in accelerating image distribution and file sharing in distributed systems, this could impact availability of services relying on it if exploited or triggered unintentionally.

 Potential Impact